 With his December 1, 2009 speech at West Point, U.S. President Barack Obama repeated his lofty goal of "a world free of nuclear weapons."
 Although such an eloquent plea will surely resonate intuitively with all who would seek peace, it is, in fact, not only unattainable (something altogether obvious), but also undesirable.
 In the case of U.S. ally Israel, for example, worldwide denuclearization could open the doors to another Jewish genocide.

 Although Arab/Islamic "suicide bombing" terrorism can prove to be quite useful in political, strategic and tactical terms, its true rationale always lies elsewhere.

 It would be unreasonable for Israel to draw any comfort from an argument that Iranian intentions are effectively harmless.
 Rather, such intentions could impact capabilities decisively over time.
 Backed by appropriate nuclear weapons, preemption options must somehow remain open and viable to Israel, augmented, of course, by appropriate and complementary plans for cyber-defense and cyber-warfare.

 Israel, with an understandable desperation, still seeks to discover some discernible correctness and reassuring clarity in the theatre of world politics.
 However, the polite diplomatic meanings with which it is pressed to "make peace" remain squalid and elusive.
 Ominously, these meanings continue to seethe menacingly.

-Rationality, Irrationality, And Madness: Core Enemy Differences For Israeli Nuclear Deterrence (Third of Three...
+Rationality, Irrationality, And Madness Core Enemy Differences For Israeli Nuclear Deterrence (First of Three...